JuanMartinEcheverria/SQL-Practice/README.md

 Finally, I want to summarize my experience pushing through this challenging yet rewarding SQL course.

-I started looking for jobs a couple of months ago, and I stumbled into the difficulties that the Argentinian job market presents.
+To expand on my background, I started looking for jobs a couple of months ago, and I stumbled into the difficulties that the argentinian job market presents.
 Since I studied Industrial Engineering, the range of jobs that I applied for ranged from on-site factory jobs to highly administrative roles, neither of which I felt particularly interested in.

-Luckily, I found the possibility of diving into the world of data, and I find this course the stepping stone to begin my journey of learning how to analyze and extract valuable insights from large data-sets.
-This knowledge complemented with my strong analytical backgroud will help propel me into a data related role, a field that excites me.
+Luckily, I found the possibility of diving into the world of data, and I find this course the stepping stone to begin my journey of learning how to analyze and extract valuable insights from data.
+This knowledge complemented with my strong analytical background will help propel me into a data related role, a field that excites me.

-Is there a better way to do this, than by analysing real-world data from the job postings of the Data Analytics field?
+Is there a better way to do this, than by analysing real-world data of the job postings of the Data Analytics field?